-Accommodation is often one of the biggest expenses of travelling.
+Accommodation is often one of the biggest expenses when it comes to travelling.
 It can also be difficult to “live like a local” when staying in a hotel with other tourists.
 Luckily, there are a plethora of other options for finding cheaper and/or more “local-style” accommodation around the world.
-You can stay in hostels, which are usually the cheapest option and are a great way for meeting new people.
-You can stay in apartments, which can also be much cheaper and can allow you to feel more like a local.
-In fact, you can even couchsurf, which basically mean staying on a local’s couch, free of charge.
+You can find many hostels in Paris, which are usually the cheapest option and are a great way for meeting new people.
+You can stay in apartments, which can also be much cheaper and help you to feel more like a local.
+In fact, you can even couch surf, which basically means staying on a local’s couch, free of charge.
 Learn more about the various accommodation options by clicking here.

 If you’re travelling around a country, transportation can add up.
 There are so many ways to travel around, including local flights, trains, buses, and rental cars.
 If you’re in an expensive country like France, overnight trains are often the least expensive option.
 Another option is to rideshare, using a site like Bla Bla Car to find locals driving to your destination of choice.
 You would then simply pay them a small fee and jump in the car with them.
 What a great way to meet locals and travel cheap!
 Buses are usually another option and depending on the country you’re visiting, can be as cheap as $1, if booked far in advance.
 Learn more about how to book transportation around the world by clicking here.